ZKitcher/Kwest/README.md

 # KwestGiver

 `KwestGiver` is a JavaScript class designed to simplify and streamline API requests and WebSocket connections.
-It offers support for various HTTP methods, queueing of requests, and integration with Google reCAPTCHA.
+It offers support for various HTTP methods, queueing of requests, and middleware capabilities.

 ## Table of Contents